Today people leave digital breadcrumbs wherever they go and whatever they do online and offline. This data

 Our projects have already demonstrated the limits of data anonymization (or de-identification) in effectively protecting the privacy of individuals in Big Data, the risk of inference in behavioral datasets coming from mobile phone, and developed solutions to allow individuals and companies to share data safely.
 While technical in nature, our work has had significant public policy implication for instance in reports of United Nations, FTC, and the European Commission as well as in briefs to the U.S. Supreme Court.

-We develop statistical and machine learning technique to uniquely identify individuals in large-scale behavioral datasets.
+We develop statistical and machine learning techniques to uniquely identify individuals in large-scale behavioral datasets.
 These techniques show the limits of pseudonymization and anonymization in protecting people's privacy.

 Please address mails to: